trinhc2/4WW3Trinh/README.md

    * Email: trinhc2@mcmaster.ca
    * Password: password
  * Clicking "Arcades Near You" on main page (search) will attempt to find arcades near your area using location api.
+ * Location API does not work on live website due to no https, but works locally.